apache/iceberg/format/spec.md

 * Partition Field and Sort Field JSON:
     * For a single-arg transform, `source-id` should be written; if `source-ids` is also written it should be a single-element list of `source-id`
     * For multi-arg transforms, `source-ids` should be written; `source-id` should be set to the first element of `source-ids`

+Row-level delete changes:

+* Deletion vectors are added in v3, stored using the Puffin `deletion-vector-v1` blob type
+* Manifests are updated to track deletion vectors:
+    * `referenced_data_file` was added and can be used for both delection vectors (required) and v2 position delete files that contain deletes for only one data file (optional)
+    * `content_offset` was added and must match the deletion vector blob's offset in a Puffin file
+    * `content_size_in_bytes` was added and must match the deletion vector blob's length in a Puffin file
+* Deletion vectors are maintained synchronously: Writers must merge DVs (and older position delete files) to ensure there is at most one DV per data file
+    * Readers can safely ignore position delete files if there is a DV for a data file
+* Writers are not allowed to add new position delete files to v3 tables
+* Existing position delete files are valid in tables that have been upgraded from v2
+    * These position delete files must be merged into the DV for a data file when one is created
+    * Position delete files that contain deletes for more than one data file need to be kept in table metadata until all deletes are replaced by DVs

 ### Version 2